Discuss Forum

 5. Nationality: Must be an Indian citizen or meet the nationality conditions mentioned under RBI rules

-See if you're eligible in just a few seconds
+See if you're eligible for RBI Grade B in just a few seconds

 What is the educational qualification required for RBI Grade B 2026?

-To apply for RBI Grade B posts, candidates must meet the eligibility criteria set by the Reserve Bank of India for each stream.
-For the General stream, a graduation or post-graduation degree with the required minimum marks from a recognised university is needed.
-For DEPR and DSIM streams, candidates should have a master's degree in subjects like Economics, Finance, Statistics, Mathematics, or Data Science.
-Candidates with higher qualifications such as M.Phil or Ph.D may also get age relaxation and preference during the selection process.
+For the DEPR and DSIM streams, candidates must hold a master's degree in subjects such as Economics, Finance, Statistics, Mathematics, or Data Science.
+Candidates with higher qualifications like M.Phil or Ph.D may also get age relaxation and may receive preference during the selection process.

 RBI Grade B (DR) – General